 Application security is very complex, and while we’ve tried to simplify the process, along with giving you as much power towards configuring it to meet your specific needs, sometimes things just don’t wire up correctly.

-To help troubleshoot this, we’ve added a new section to the user profile called ME.
+To help with troubleshooting this, we’ve added a new section to the user profile called ME.

 When clicked, this will navigate you to a new screen showing you all of the authentication information for the currently logged-in user.